mgblackwater/stevekinney.net/content/courses/testing/how-tests-work.md

 });
 ```

-We'll talk more about this in the section on [testing asynchronous code](testing-asynchronous-code.md), but your code returns a promise, then Vitest will wait for that promise to resolve.
+We'll talk more about this in the section on [testing asynchronous code](testing-asynchronous-code.md), but if your code returns a promise, then Vitest will wait for that promise to resolve.

 ```ts
 test('works with "test" as well', () => {